 for the University, including the policies and regulations applicable to State agencies.

 Standard Operating Procedures and Regulations generally pertain to broad categories

 of University business operations such as property management, fiscal regulations,

 travel regulations, purchasing and contracting regulations, information technology

 “University Policy” is defined as a policy that:

-- has broad applicability beyond the internal operating procedures of a single office, department or division;
+- has broad applicability beyond the internal operating procedures of a single office,

 - requires the Chancellor’s review and approval for adoption and revision;

 - ensures compliance with applicable federal and state laws and regulations;

 - ensures compliance with the Code of the Board of Governors of the University of North